vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

 16. In the **Reference Manager** dialog box, expand the **Assemblies** node in the pane on the left side, and then click **Framework**.
 17. Scroll down the assemblies list, point to the **System.Configuration** assembly, select the check box next to the assembly name, and then click **OK.**
 18. Go to the Azure portal at **http://portal.azure.com**.
-19. If a page appears, asking for your email address and password, type your email address and password, and then click **Sign in**.
+19. If a page appears asking for your email address and password, type your email address and password, and then click **Sign in**.

     >**Note:** If during the sign-in process, a page appears asking you to choose from a list of previously used accounts, select the account you previously used, and then continue to type your credentials.